spacepy/spacepy/Doc/source/quickstart.rst

    * inflation == 2: Inflate around ensemble average for EnKF.

-Prior to assimilation, a set of data values has to be speficied by setting the start and end dates, and time step, using the ``setup_ticks`` funcion of the radiation belt model::
+Prior to assimilation, a set of data values has to be specified by setting the start and end dates, and time step, using the ``setup_ticks`` function of the radiation belt model::

    >> import spacepy